wearetheframers/frame-core-wip/README.md

 - **Task**: Represents actionable items for Framers to work on.
 - **Perception**: Represents sensory input or information received by a Framer.
 - **Context**: Manages roles and goals for Framers.
+- **Actions**: Represents specific operations that a Framer can perform, such as research, respond, or create new agents.

 ### Component Hierarchy and Interactions